-Interviews are held between January and March.
+Interviews are held between December and March.
 Interviews are by invitation only.
 Once the application is complete and reviewed, selected candidates will be invited by letter via email and will be asked to call to schedule an interview date.
-Interviews are conducted on Thursdays.

 Sample Contract: Download and/or Print Sample Contract